Sample-Efficient Learning for a Surrogate Model of Three-Phase Distribution System: Simulation results

 \textit{Testing results:} As listed in Table~\ref{tab:rmse}, the RMSE of voltage magnitude of the proposed method using the testing dataset is much less than those of the DNN and GP methods.
 Fig.~\ref{fig:error distribution} compares the distribution of voltage magnitude error among the three methods.
-The voltage magnitude error of the proposed method is the least among the three methods, concentrated in a small range near zero.
+The voltage magnitude error of the proposed method is the smallest among the three methods, and its errors are concentrated in a small range near zero.

+Note from Fig.~\ref{fig:error distribution} that the DNN and GP methods generate large voltage magnitude errors during the test phase.
+This is because the usage of small training sets yields the overfitting phenomenon in the training phase.
+That is, the DNN- and GP-based surrogate models perform perfectly on the training dataset, while poorly fitting on the test dataset.
+In practice, the DNN and GP methods need more training datasets to achieve the surrogate model accuracy equivalent to the proposed method.
+By contrast, the proposed method combined with the fixed-point load-flow equation exploits the training samples more efficiently than the DNN and GP methods.

 In addition, the RMSE values of the voltage angles were calculated as $3.3631 \times 10^{-6}$, $ 5.2793 \times 10^{-6}$, and $2.5233 \times 10^{-7}$ rad for IEEE 13-bus, 37-bus, and 123-bus systems, respectively.
-The average computational time for each sample in IEEE 13-bus, 37-bus, and 123-bus systems was 2.4, 3.3, and 9.1 ms, respectively.
-The results confirm high prediction accuracy, sample-efficiency, and fast execution of the proposed model.
+The average inference time of three surrogates models is shown in Table~\ref{tab:inference time}.
+The inference time of DNN is smallest among three models, and the inference time of the proposed model is smaller than that of GP.
+The results confirm high prediction accuracy, sample-efficiency, and fast inference of the proposed model.